tanema/talkies/README.md

 - General theming and per-message theming

 ### To do:
-- Break overflow to new message.
-- Rich text, i.e. coloured/bold/italic text
+Break overflow to new message.
+Currently if your message is too large for the display of the message box, it will overflow the box and will not be displayed.
+Be careful and make sure all your messages work on all of the resolutions you use.

 ## How to
 Download the `talkies.lua` and place it in your project directory.